Zuplyx/latex-homework-class/README.md

 [install]: https://github.com/jez/latex-solarized#installation

+### Use TeXstudio autocompletion

+To enable autocompletion for commands from this class, copy [homework.cwl](homework.cwl) to TeXstudio's [cwl directory](https://sourceforge.net/p/texstudio/wiki/Frequently%20Asked%20Questions/#where-are-cwl-files-stored).

 ## Usage

 See the [homework.tex](homework.tex) file for an exhaustive list of usage examples.
 There are also comments explaining features for which there are no examples given.